docusign/code-examples-bash/README.md

 ## Monitor API

-For more information about the scopes used for obtaining authorization to use the Monitor API, see the [Required Scopes section](https://developers.docusign.com/docs/monitor-api/monitor101/auth/)
+For more information about the scopes used for obtaining authorization to use the Monitor API, see the [Required Scopes section](https://developers.docusign.com/docs/monitor-api/monitor101/auth/).

-**Note:** to use the Monitor API you must also [enable DocuSign Monitor for your organization](https://developers.docusign.com/docs/monitor-api/how-to/enable-monitor/).
+**Note:** To use the Monitor API you must also [enable DocuSign Monitor for your organization](https://developers.docusign.com/docs/monitor-api/how-to/enable-monitor/).

 1. **Get Monitoring Data.**
    [Source.](./examples/Monitor/eg001GetMonitoringData.sh)
-   This example get and display all of your organization’s monitoring data.
+   This example demonstrates how to get and display all of your organization’s monitoring data.

 ## Installation